youssefqabli/CPP-101-THE-STARTER-PACK/README.md

 C++ is a **statically-typed** programming language => Statically typed is a programming language characteristic in which variable types are explicitly declared and thus are determined at compile time.
 This lets the compiler decide whether a given variable can perform the actions requested from it or not.

-'''It was developed by Bjarne Stroustrup in 1979 as an extension of the C programming language and is known for its performance, flexibility, and power.'''
+* It was developed by Bjarne Stroustrup in 1979 as an extension of the C programming language and is known for its performance, flexibility, and power. *

 C++ is a multi-paradigm programming language => Meaning that it supports a range of programming styles, including imperative, object-oriented, and generic programming.
 It is an object-oriented programming (OOP) language, which means that it allows programmers to define classes, create objects based on these classes, and use inheritance to define relationships between classes.